Thank you for choosing to work with us, as a reward for your loyal support we've upgraded your service level!

 Due to a lack of technical fields to adequately describe the job functions of Rig Crews we limit profile status to Bronze for individuals with job roles in this category.

-Silver and Gold profile status are only attained with an active following of the NATRESPRO company page on either LinkedIn, Oilpro, Facebook or Twitter.
+Silver and Gold profile status is only attained with an active following of the Natrespro company page on either LinkedIn, Oilpro, Facebook or Twitter.
 We ask for a following to provide candidates with a more efficient & proactive service, as we can reach out to offer advice via blog posts to our various social media company pages.
 Maintaining active candidate connections also allows us to stay in touch and update candidate profiles in the event of career changes.

 For all of our online profiles including Bronze, Silver and Gold we will only display the possession of job-related certification or educational achievements once we have been provided with the evidence of such claims.
 We can accept expired certificates, which are valuable indicators of past achievement, however, we will clearly tag these as expired on our profiles.
 We can indicate that a candidate is willing to renew lapsed certification, subject to a conditional job offer.